 Using language that attacks or demeans others on the basis of race, ethnicity, religion, gender, sexuality, socio-economic status, or (dis)ability is unacceptable.
-Examples of such language include but are not limited to the "n-word", "fggt", "rtrd", even when quoting or in "friendly or joking" contexts.
-Such language has no place at DePaul Prep.
+Examples of such language include but are not limited to the "n-word", f-slur or r-slur, even when quoting or in "friendly or joking" contexts.
+Such language has no place at DePaul Prep and will result in disciplinary consequences that may include suspension or expulsion.